 Romance is an amazing genre.
 You can find everything from the fluffiest, cutest, most adorable stories with zero angst to the opposite.
-The books here are some of my favorite that deal with dark places, tough topics, and bad situations – all with an HEA (happily ever after) or HFN (happy for now).
-Not all of them are drenched in misery, because the main characters are fighters, and most have done or are doing some serious work towards their own happiness even before they meet The One.
+The novels, novellas, and short stories here are some of my favorite that deal with dark places, tough topics, and bad situations – all with an HEA (happily ever after) or HFN (happy for now).
 I hope you find something new and good to read here!
+(Disclosure: Amazon links are affiliate links.)

 A deeply compassionate M/F romance centering Iris, who hasn’t dated since a sex tape she made with her now-ex-boyfriend was stolen and posted on the internet.
 Iris’s life was turned upside down by that event, dividing everything into before and after, and so far “after” has been kind of treading water.
 When she encounters Gio, a cute neighbor who just might understand what she went through, she has to figure out whether she’d ready to trust again.